Stockbridge Area Educational Foundation

 Laura Whitaker (School Employee Appointment)

-Quarterly meetings are held in January, April, July and October on the forth Thursday at 6:30pm in the Media Center at the JR/SR High (COVID-19 restriction allowing) Election of Officers occurs in October.
+Quarterly meetings are held in January, April, July, and October on the fourth Thursday at 6:30 pm in the Media Center at the JR/SR High (COVID-19 restriction allowing) Election of Officers occurs in October.

-To make donations to the Stockbridge Area Educational Foundation, apply for grants or scholarships, please contact Central Office at 517-851-7188.
+To make donations to the Stockbridge Area Educational Foundation, or apply for grants or scholarships, please contact Central Office at 517-851-7188.

 To fund programs and projects that create or enhance educational opportunities available to residents within the boundaries of the Stockbridge Community School District